awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-launch-sample-cluster.md

 Now that you have the prerequisites completed, you can launch your Amazon Redshift cluster\.

 **Important**
- **The cluster that you are about to launch will be live \(and not running in a sandbox\)\.
-You will incur the standard Amazon Redshift usage fees for the cluster until you delete it\.** If you complete the tutorial described here in one sitting and delete the cluster when you are finished, the total charges will be minimal\.
+*The cluster that you are about to launch is live \(and not running in a sandbox\)\.
+You incur the standard Amazon Redshift usage fees for the cluster until you delete it\.* If you complete the tutorial described here in one sitting and delete the cluster when you are finished, the total charges are minimal\.

 ## To Launch an Amazon Redshift Cluster<a name="rs-gsg-how-to-launch-sample-cluster"></a>